How Does an Engine Work?

 An engine's pistons are powered by thousands of controlled explosions created by mixing fuel with oxygen, creating combustions.
 The heat and expanding gases from these mini-explosions push down on the piston in the cylinder, causing movement.
 Engines need air (namely oxygen) to burn fuel.
 During the intake stroke, valves open to allow the piston to act like a syringe as it moves downward, drawing in ambient air through the engine's intake system.
 When the piston reaches the bottom of its stroke, the intake valves close, effectively sealing the cylinder for the compression stroke, which is in the opposite direction as the intake stroke.
 The upward movement of the piston compresses the intake charge.
 We at Lug Nutz Tire and Auto Service in Greensburg know all about how engines work and can make the appropriate repairs as efficiently as possible.

 A vehicle’s engine is an intricate machine that is fundamental to getting you from one destination to another.
 Because of this, you should not ignore any issues with your engine.
 Bringing in your vehicle for smaller engine fixes rather than wait for a larger problem to occur is always a good idea.
 This way, you prevent severe damage from happening and costing you a lot more.
 If you are concerned about the health of your engine, you can bring your vehicle to Lug Nutz Tire and Auto Service in Greensburg.
-We specialize in automotive maintenance, auto repair and diagnostics, as well as engine repair.
+We specialize in auto repair and diagnostics, fleet repair, as well as engine repair.
 We can determine if the problem lies in your engine head gasket, exhaust system, catalytic converter, or something else.

 Here are some of our tips for preventative maintenance to keep your engine running smoothly and avoid major problems: